Hiroshi Yoshida: Commemorating the 70th anniversary of the death of the master of shin-hanga (modern ukiyo-e)

 Woodcut, paper 37.2×24.7cm

-You can see how masterful he was to handle light/shadow handling in the “Sailing Boats” series, which had morning, forenoon, afternoon, mist, evening and night versions.
-He used the same woodblock for all of them, and expressed how the sunlight changed the scenes as time went by, by simply changing the colors to print them.
-It took an extra-large woodblock and more than 30 printings to achieve subtle color gradations, but Yoshida was determined to pursue his own style.
+You can see how masterfully he handled light/shadow in the “Sailing Boats” series which had versions portraying morning, forenoon, afternoon, mist, evening and night.
+He used the same woodblock for all of them, expressing how the sunlight changed the scenes at different times of the day by simply changing the colors to print them.
+He needed to use an extra-large woodblock and more than 30 printings to achieve the subtle color gradations but Yoshida was determined to pursue his own style.
+It will be safe to say that the “Sailing Boats” series was the shin-hanga version of the “Haystacks” series by Claude Monet.

 Sailing Boats-Morning, The Inland Sea Series 1926